-Utility companies supplying Electricity and Gas are the backbone of every household in United States.
-They cannot simply cut the supply if a customer does not pay a bill or two on time, this often results in a large number of accounts receivable for them.
-Recovering the money on time is extremely essential for Utility companies because they do not work on big margins, but they have a large staff and infrastructure to support them.
+Utility companies are the backbone of every household in the United States.
+Utility companies typically do not cut the supply, if a customer has failed to pay just a bill or two on time, this often results in a large number of accounts receivable for nearly all utility companies.
+Recovering money on time is extremely essential because these companies do not work on big margins, however they have a large staff and infrastructure to support them.
 These past-due accounts may be unpaid electric, gas, water and garbage bills.

 1. Collection Agency letters really work: